andpol5/andpol5.github.io/_posts/2016-08-21-mind-in-the-machine.md

 whole network inherits further nonlinearity.

-Fully connected layers of CNNs can be simply modeled as the multilayer perceptron @rosenblatt1958perceptron, which in itself is based on the neurotransmitter to synapse interactions of the pre-synaptic and post-synaptic neurons.
+Fully connected layers of CNNs can be simply modeled as the multilayer perceptron, which in itself is based on the neurotransmitter to synapse interactions of the pre-synaptic and post-synaptic neurons.